Capgemini/powerapps-specflow-bindings/CONTRIBUTING.md

 ## Testing

 1. Set up powerapps binding
-2. Application user musy be added with the system admin rights
+2. Application user may be added with the system admin rights
 3. Tests by default is on US datetime format, therefore change it based on your personal location.
 For example, if you are based in India, set the datetime format to the local time.
 - This can be done by going to the Power Apps settings >
 - Select Pernalization Settings >